United States home front during World War I: Farming and food

 The food program was a major success, as output expanded, waste was reduced, and both the home front and the Allies received more food.
 The U.S. Food Administration under Herbert Hoover launched a massive campaign to teach Americans to economize on their food budgets and grow victory gardens in their backyards.
 It managed the nation's food distribution and prices.

 Gross farm income increased more than 230% from 1914 to 1919.
-Apart from 'wheatless Wednesdays' and 'meatless Tuesdays' due to poor harvests in 1916 and 1917, there were 'fuelless Mondays' and 'gasless Sundays' to preserve coal and gasoline.
+Apart from "wheatless Wednesdays" and "meatless Tuesdays" due to poor harvests in 1916 and 1917, there were "fuelless Mondays" and "gasless Sundays" to preserve coal and gasoline.

-Economic confusion in 1917
+Economic crisis in 1917

-In terms of munitions production, the first 15 months involved an amazing parade of mistakes, misguided enthusiasm, and confusion.
-Americans were willing enough, but they did not know their proper role.
+In terms of munitions production, the first 15 months involved an amazing parade of mistakes and confusion.
 Washington was unable to figure out what to do when, or even to decide who was in charge.
 Typical of the confusion was the coal shortage that hit in December 1917.
-Because coal was by far the major source of energy and heat a grave crisis ensued.
+Because coal was by far the major source of energy and heat, a grave crisis ensued.
 There was in fact plenty of coal being mined, but 44,000 loaded freight and coal cars were tied up in horrendous traffic jams in the rail yards of the East Coast.
 Two hundred ships were waiting in New York Harbor for cargo that was delayed by the mess.
 The solution included nationalizing the coal mines and the railroads for the duration, shutting down factories one day a week to save fuel, and enforcing a strict system of priorities.
 Only in March 1918 did Washington finally take control of the crisis.
 Following the startup of the United States Railroad Administration in early 1918, the transportation system began to work smoothly.